ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

   // Install the switch device and ports. of13Helper->InstallSwitch (switchNode, switchDevices);

+  // Create the OpenFlow channel connections. of13Helper->CreateOpenFlowChannels ();

   // Other configurations: TCP/IP stack, apps, monitors, etc.
   // ...